Temple of Awwam: The oval shaped enclosure

-The enclosure is defined by massive oval shaped wall that flank the peristyle hall from its western and eastern wings, the wall measures approximately 757 m long and 13 m high, however the original height can't be determined for certainty, and it's difficult to assess its full extent.
+The enclosure is defined by massive oval shaped wall that flank the peristyle hall from its western and eastern wings, the wall measures approximately 757 m long and 13 m high, however the original height can't be determined with certainty, and it is difficult to assess its full extent.

 Many inscriptions, hundreds in quantity, were discovered in the sanctuary and nearby, only few that deals directly with the temple's construction.
 One of the terms used for the sanctuary was "gwbn"; the oracle sanctuary.
 The sanctuary includes a raised platform within the temple's sacred area representing primordial mound, which makes it more impressive when looked from a distance.
 It appears, from archeological investigation, that a cultic place was built around a wellspring inside the sanctuary.

 The oval sanctuary is accessible from two gates, either through the northwestern gate, or from the peristyle hall one, the latter of which was the main entrance, while the former was exclusively built for priests.
 A third gate was discovered by AFSM, but this was restricted to funerary rites usage as it was the cemetery entrance, and could only be accessed from the interior of the oval sanctuary.

 The oval sanctuary precinct was the main and holy part of Awwam temple.
 It was an open space that contains several structures, courtyards, and wellspring.
 Most rituals were performed in the oval sanctuary, and according to Sabaean inscriptions, was the house of Almaqah.
 This holiness is demonstrated by the existence of three places for purification and to perform ablutions before entering the sacred spaces, primarily the oval sanctuary (dwelling house of Almaqah).
 Cleanness is emphasized by the discovered inscriptions that deals with physical and spiritual purity of worshipers.
 Several inscriptions attest that an individual who enter the sanctuary without performing purification rituals, will suffer severe consequences.
 Although no detailed information concerning the act of purification is mentioned in Sabaean inscriptions.